 John Calvin saw in his own day the same thing Lesslie Newbigin did.
 In 1538, the Italian Cardinal Sadolet wrote to the leaders of Geneva trying to win them back to the Catholic Church after they had turned to the Reformed teachings.
-He began his letter with a long conciliatory section on the preciousness of eternal life, before coming to his accusations of the reformation.
+He began his letter with a long conciliatory section on the preciousness of eternal life, before coming to his accusations of the Reformation.
 Calvin wrote the response to Sadolet in six days in the fall of 1539.
 It was one of his earliest writings and spread his name as a reformer across Europe.
 Luther read it and said, “Here is a writing which has hands and feet.
-I rejoice that God raises up such men" (see note 3).
+I rejoice that God raises up such men” (Calvin in His Letters, 68).

 Calvin’s response to Sadolet is important because it uncovers the root of Calvin’s quarrel with Rome that will determine his whole life — as well as the shape of this lecture.
 The issue is not, first, justification or priestly abuses or transubstantiation or prayers to saints or papal authority.
 All those will come in for discussion.
 But beneath all of them, the fundamental issue for John Calvin, from the beginning to the end of his life, was the issue of the centrality and supremacy and majesty of the glory of God.
 He sees in Sadolet’s letter the same thing Newbigin sees in self-centered Evangelicalism.

 Here’s what he said to the Cardinal: “[Your] zeal for heavenly life [is] a zeal which keeps a man entirely devoted to himself, and does not, even by one expression, arouse him to sanctify the name of God.”
 In other words, even precious truth about eternal life can be so skewed as to displace God as the center and goal.
 And this was Calvin’s chief contention with Rome.
 It comes out in his writings over and over again.
-He goes on and says to Sadolet that what he should do — and what Calvin aims to do with all his life — is “set before [man], as the prime motive of his existence, zeal to illustrate the glory of God" (see note 4).
+He goes on and says to Sadolet that what he should do — and what Calvin aims to do with all his life — is “set before [man], as the prime motive of his existence, zeal to illustrate the glory of God” (John Calvin: Selections from His Writings, 89).

 Geerhardus Vos, the Princeton New Testament scholar, asked the question in 1891, What is it about Reformed theology that enables that tradition to grasp the fullness of Scripture unlike any other branch of Christendom?
 He answers, “Because Reformed theology took hold of the Scriptures in their deepest root idea. . . .
-This root idea which served as the key to unlock the rich treasuries of the Scriptures was the preeminence of God’s glory in the consideration of all that has been created" (see note 6).
+This root idea which served as the key to unlock the rich treasuries of the Scriptures was the preeminence of God’s glory in the consideration of all that has been created” (Redemptive History and Biblical Interpretation, 241).
 It’s this relentless orientation on the glory of God that gives coherence to John Calvin’s life and to the Reformed tradition that followed.
-Vos said that the “all-embracing slogan of the Reformed faith is this: the work of grace in the sinner as a mirror for the glory of God" (see note 7).
+Vos said that the “all-embracing slogan of the Reformed faith is this: the work of grace in the sinner as a mirror for the glory of God” (Redemptive History and Biblical Interpretation, 248).
 Mirroring the glory of God is the meaning of John Calvin’s life and ministry.

 When Calvin did eventually get to the issue of justification in his response to Sadolet, he said, “You . . . touch upon justification by faith, the first and keenest subject of controversy between us. . . .
-Wherever the knowledge of it is taken away, the glory of Christ is extinguished" (see note 8).
+Wherever the knowledge of it is taken away, the glory of Christ is extinguished” (John Calvin: Selections from His Writings, 95).
 So here again you can see what is fundamental.
 Justification by faith is crucial.
 But there is a deeper root reason why it is crucial.
 The glory of Christ is at stake.
 Wherever the knowledge of justification is taken away, the glory of Christ is extinguished.
 This is always the root issue for Calvin.
 What truth and what behavior will “illustrate the glory of God”?

-Therefore the unifying root of all of Calvin’s labors is his passion to display the glory of God in Christ.
-When he was 30 years old, he described an imaginary scene of himself at the end of his life, giving an account to God, and said, “The thing [O God] at which I chiefly aimed, and for which I most diligently labored, was, that the glory of thy goodness and justice . . . might shine forth conspicuous, that the virtue and blessings of thy Christ . . . might be fully displayed" (see note 12).
+Therefore, the unifying root of all of Calvin’s labors is his passion to display the glory of God in Christ.
+When he was thirty years old, he described an imaginary scene of himself at the end of his life, giving an account to God, and said, “The thing [O God] at which I chiefly aimed, and for which I most diligently labored, was, that the glory of thy goodness and justice . . . might shine forth conspicuous, that the virtue and blessings of thy Christ . . . might be fully displayed” (John Calvin: Selections from His Writings, 110).

-Twenty-four years later, unchanged in his passions and goals, and one month before he actually did give an account to Christ in heaven (he died at age 54), he said in his last will and testament, “I have written nothing out of hatred to anyone, but I have always faithfully propounded what I esteemed to be for the glory of God" (see note 13).
+Twenty-four years later, unchanged in his passions and goals, and one month before he actually did give an account to Christ in heaven (he died at age 54), he said in his last will and testament, “I have written nothing out of hatred to anyone, but I have always faithfully propounded what I esteemed to be for the glory of God” (John Calvin: Selections from His Writings, 42).

 So I ask the question now, What happened to John Calvin to make him a man so mastered by the majesty of God?
 And what kind of ministry did this produce in his life?